aptech/docs/docs/data-management/data-transformations.rst

 Normalizing and scaling data
 ------------------------------
-The :func:`rescale` function provides 8 different scaling options and returns the rescaled along with the location and scale factors.
+The :func:`rescale` function provides 8 different scaling options and returns the rescaled data along with the location and scale factors.

 +--------------------+----------------------------+----------------------------------------------+
 | Method             | Location                   | Scale Factor                                 |